Strompy/monster_shop_2005_final/README.md

 ## About

 "Monster Shop" is a fictitious e-commerce platform where users can register to place items into a shopping cart and 'check out'.
 Users who work for a merchant can mark their items as 'fulfilled'; the last merchant to mark items in an order as 'fulfilled' will be able to get "shipped" by an admin.
+Sessions were used in order to aid cart creation.
+Sessions and bycrypt were used to aid user authentication.
 Each user role will have access to some or all CRUD functionality for application models.

 [Heroku Link](https://pacific-mesa-85748.herokuapp.com/)